yuede/yuede.github.io/_pages/about.md

 News
 ======

+[May 2022] : The extended version of iSpan on GPU is accepted to ACM TOPC.

 [Feb.
-2022] : Our paper on explaining GNN-based code analysis is accepted to EuroS&P'22.
+2022] : Our paper on explaining GNN-based code analysis, Illuminati, is accepted to EuroS&P'22.

+[Jan.
+2022] : Welcome Wang Feng and Muhammad Irfan to join our group as Ph.D. students.

 [Jan.
 2022] : Our Nested Graph Neural Network (NestedGNN) paper is accepted to IEEE ICC'22.